Yozzaxia1311/EntityLove/README.md

 **`e`: table - entity, `layer`: number**

 Sets z-index of entity.
-Higher number will have draw priority.
+Higher numbers will have draw priority.

 ---